bkper/report-menu-app/README.md

 # Report Menu App

-View reports inside the context of your book without leaving Bkper.
+Keep reports from your Google Sheets or others resourcer inside the context of your Bkper book.
 Once you install the application of type menu-app, a new menu item will appear in your Book:

 ![Bkper Menu App](https://bkper.com/docs/images/bkper-report-menu.png)

-See the [documentation](https://bkper.com/docs/#apps) to learn more.
+See the [documentation](https://bkper.com/docs/#apps) to learn how to configurate.